coder/coder/examples/templates/kubernetes/README.md

 # Getting started

-This template creates a pod running the `codercom/enterprise-base:ubuntu` image.
+This template creates a deplyment running the `codercom/enterprise-base:ubuntu` image.

 ## Authentication